 Running this batch file produces this, but the window closes automatically when the command is complete:

 The format for stopping SQL Server looks like this: "net stop MSSQL$XXXXX" and again, the XXX is the instance name.

-When running this one, which you’ll note doesn’t specify anything about SQL Agent, it will recognize if SQL Agent is started and prompt you to stop it as part of this.
-I left it this in intentionally although if I don’t want to have to type Y every time I could have put a net stop line in here for the agent too.
+When running this one, note it doesn't specify anything about SQL Agent, it will recognize if SQL Agent is started and prompt to stop it as part of this.
+I left it this in intentionally although if I don't want to have to type Y every time I could have put a net stop line in here for the agent too.